 A trust or foundation that is resident in Gibraltar is generally taxed on a worldwide basis.
-A trust or foundation that is not resident in Gibraltar will only be taxable on income accrued in and derived from Gibraltar.
-Notwithstanding this, the income of trusts and foundations are often classes of income that are not subject to tax.
+A trust or foundation that is not resident in Gibraltar will only be taxed on income accrued in and derived from Gibraltar, although the income of trusts and foundations is often classed as income that is not subject to tax.